-Whether you stay up until midnight (or 9 EST) to ring in the new year or decide to throw a Noon Year’s Eve party, you can still host a memorable bash for your kids.
-From keeping it casual in pajamas to making your own confetti poppers, there are dozens of ways to make the last night of the year one they’ll never forget.
+If there ever was a year to have a New Year’s Eve celebration at home, this is it.
+Whether you stay up until midnight (or 9 EST) to watch the ball drop or decide to do a Noon’s Year Eve thing, you can still host a memorable bash for your kids.
+From easy appetizers kids will love to creating your own countdown, there are dozens of ways to make the last day of the year one they’ll never forget.
 Scroll down for a few creative ideas for hosting your own New Year’s bash with the kids.

 2. Hold a Mock Countdown

 If your kids won’t make it to midnight, why not host a mock countdown before bedtime?
 There are dozens of videos available online where they can watch the ball drop (even if it’s last year!) and if you shout “Happy New Year” before the clock strikes 12, it will still be a stand-out celebration for them!

 3. Play the Pajama Game